This page describes how HTTP requests from users reach the appropriate version of a service. Requests can be routed two ways:

 appspot.com domains also support subdomains of the form

-You can set up a custom top-level domain using Google Apps.
-With Google Apps, you assign subdomains of your business's domain to various applications, such as Google Mail or Sites.
-You can also associate an App Engine application with a subdomain.
-For convenience, you can set up a Google Apps domain when you register your application ID, or later from the Cloud Platform Console.
-For more information, see Using Custom Domains and SSL.
+You can set up a custom top-level domain using G Suite and then assign subdomains to various apps, such as Google Mail or Sites.
+You can also associate an App Engine app with a subdomain.
+For more information about mapping a custom domain to your app, see Securing Custom Domains with SSL.

-Requests for these URLs all go to the version of your application that you have
+Requests for these URLs all go to the version of your app that you

-The domain name used for the request is included in the request data passed to
+The domain name used for the request is included in the request data that is

 Routing via URL